Master of Education (Leadership)

 - Explain in detail the biblical awareness of adult learning applicable to, and enriching of, the practices of educators

 - Assess professional development for adult learners in relation to a biblical worldview, andragogical concepts, and claims relating to refined teaching

 - Develop an understanding of a Christian school community based on a biblical worldview perspective;

 - Describe groups that may work in partnership with Christian school communities;

 - Consider varying schools of thought regarding building collaborative relationships which contribute to the school community;

 - Appraise various strategies for nurturing stakeholder relationships in Christian schools;

 - Develop a Christian perspective on relationships between teachers and other stakeholders;

-- Discuss and analyse the complexities involved in the operation of a faith-based school within a secular social context.
+- Critically appraise and analyse the complexities involved in the operation of a faith-based school within a secular social context.